Why Westerschelde?

 Message density:

-Depending on vessel category, navigational status, and speed, any given ship may emit AIS messages at intervals of 2 - 30 seconds.
+Depending on vessel category, navigational status, and speed, any given ship may emit AIS messages at intervals from 2 seconds (commercial vessel running fast / changing course) to 3 minutes (anchored / moored).

 Collision Avoidance: